MichiganCOG/ViP/README.md

-# ViP
-Pytorch-based Video Platform
+# Pytorch Video Platorm for Recognition and Detection